 Repeat Rows 1 and 2 row until scarf measures approximately 61 1/2 inches or until desired length.
 Repeat Row 1 once more.

 Bind off in pattern with RS facing.
-Instead of knitting the slipped stitch as you have done previously, just drop the slipped stitch of the right-hand needle without knitting it.
+To do that... once you have bound off the three selvage stitches and are working the Mini-Herringbone stitch pattern, instead of knitting the slipped stitch as you slip it up and off the right-hand needle, as you have done previously, just drop the slipped stitch of the right-hand needle without knitting it.

 Weave in your ends and block if desired.